For homes with newborns or members that unfortunately suffer from breathing difficulties or severe allergies, HEPA filter vacuum cleaners are a must.

 Also, ensure that the brush head is made of soft carbon bristles instead of hard nylon so that your beautiful tiles or floorboards don’t get scratched.

 Fine pet fur and dander can be especially troublesome for allergy sufferers if they build up.

-Go for HEPA vacuums with a pet hair tool attachment.
+Go for HEPA filter vacuum cleaners with a pet hair tool attachment.

 This attachment will often lend superior suction to your vacuum and dislodge stubbornly tangled pet fur.

 Bagged or Bagless

 While bagless vacuums are cost-efficient and easy to dump, for homes where people suffer from breathing difficulties, they can be hazardous.